ai2cm/SHiELD-wrapper/README.md

 # SHiELD-wrapper

 This repository contains code for a Python-wrapped version of the public version of GFDL's SHiELD model.
-It aims to be a drop-in replacement for [AI2's existing Python-wrapped version of FV3GFS](https://github.com/ai2cm/fv3gfs-fortran/tree/master/FV3/wrapper), which was described in [McGibbon et al. (2021)](https://gmd.copernicus.org/articles/14/4401/2021/gmd-14-4401-2021.html),
+It is based on [AI2's existing Python-wrapped version of FV3GFS](https://github.com/ai2cm/fv3gfs-fortran/tree/master/FV3/wrapper), which was described in [McGibbon et al. (2021)](https://gmd.copernicus.org/articles/14/4401/2021/gmd-14-4401-2021.html),